MoolahModding/site/docs/modding-basics/texture-replacement/index.md

 In Unreal Engine, paths already begin from `Content`, therefore you need to ignore PAYDAY3/Content when working inside Unreal Engine.
 :::

-Go to `Content Browser`, right click below and click on `New Folder` and replicate the directory structure of the asset you wish to replace.
+Go to `Content Browser`, right-click below and click on `New Folder` and replicate the directory structure of the asset you wish to replace.
 So the end result should be like:

 ![Directory Structure](assets/unreal-engine-2.png)